vv4389/AIJournal/README.md

 Error Logging and Caching Implementation for Robust Performance 🚀🛡️

-🔔 Note: The JournalAI project will be live for the next 2 months, as the GCP free version used for hosting will expire.
+🔔 Note: The JournalAI project will be live for the next 2 months (April 6th, 2024), as the GCP free version used for hosting will expire.
 Run JournalAI and turn your photos into beautifully crafted journal entries before it concludes!

 🌐 Try it out: https://huggingface.co/spaces/vv4389/AIJournal